-So, you were injured and you received a settlement; now you’re wondering if you have to pay taxes on that settlement.
+So, you were injured in an accident and you received a settlement; now you’re wondering if you have to pay taxes on that settlement.
 Although there is a good chance the answer is no, be sure to recognize the fact that that’s not always the case.
 Because the law can be complicated, it’s important that you take the necessary steps to understand exactly what your taxes will require.
+You can contact your personal injury law firm in Winston-Salem for assistance.

 When it Come to Medical Expenses and Injuries…